isabella232/win32-pr.es-es/desktop-src/DirectShow/ec-file-closed.md

 Ninguno.

-## <a name="remarks"></a>Observaciones
+## <a name="remarks"></a>Comentarios

-El filtro de origen de Windows Media heredado envía este evento.
+El filtro heredado Windows origen multimedia envía este evento.
 Los nuevos filtros no deben enviar este evento.

 ## <a name="requirements"></a>Requisitos